InfScene-SR: Seamless Super-Resolution of Arbitrarily Large Remote-Sensing Scenes via Variance-Preserving Joint Denoising: Related Work

 \subsection{Large-Content Image Generation}

 Generating or processing images beyond the training crop size is a challenge.
-Autoregressive models generate pixels sequentially but are computationally expensive.
-In the context of diffusion models, recent works have explored patch-based generation.
-SyncDiffusion attempts to synchronize the gradient updates of patches.
-More recently, Sun et al.~\cite{gvcf_2025} proposed a guided and variance-corrected fusion approach for large-content generation.
-This method aligns the mean and variance of overlapping regions in the latent feature space during the reverse process, ensuring seamless transitions.
-Our work extends these concepts to the conditional setting of SR, enabling the application of SR3 to large-scale geospatial imagery.
+In the context of large-content image generation, recent works have explored patch-based generation.
+Multidiffusion~\cite{multidiffusion_2023} proposes a multi-view fusion strategy, where overlapping patches are generated and fused at each step to generate large-content image exceed the training crop size, enforcing spatial continuity.
+SyncDiffusion~\cite{syncdiffusion_2023} attempts to synchronize the gradient updates of each patche to ensure aligned style over large images.
+However, these methods have only considered the Ordinary Differential Equation (ODE) noise scheduler such as Denoising Diffusion Implicit Model (DDIM)~\cite{ddim_2020}.
+More recently, Sun et al.~\cite{gvcf_2025} proposed a guided and variance-corrected fusion approach for large-content image generation.
+This method reserves the patch's statistical variance of overlapping regions in the reverse process, ensuring spatial consistency and fine-grained details.
+Our work extends these concepts to the conditional setting of SR, enabling the arbitrary-size image super-resolution.